-Slide Technical elements of the skill Sliding is a type of frictional 1.
-Knee slightly bent with weight on balls of motion between two surfaces in feet. contact.
-It is moving from one 2.
-Lead footsteps quickly in direction of side to another by a one-count travel. movement with the leading foot 3.
-The free foot moves quickly to lead foot. stepping to the side and the other 4.
-Little upward lift, arms out for balance. foot following quickly.
-5. Weight shifts sideways.
-6. Slide sideways in both directions
+- 1. Knee slightly bent with weight on balls of feet. - 2.
+Lead footsteps quickly in direction of travel. - 3.
+The free foot moves quickly to lead foot. - 4.
+Little upward lift, arms out for balance. - 5.
+Weight shifts sideways. - 6.
+Slide sideways in both directions